-These subjects should be valued as residential homes see SAA Public Buildings Committee Practice Note 9 (Valuation of Residential Homes).
+These subjects should be valued with reference to the SAA Public Buildings Committee Practice Note 9 (Valuation of Residential Homes).

 - 2.2.4 Permanent homes for children with physical or learning disabilities. - 2.2.5 Temporary homes for people with mental health problems. - 2.2.6 Permanent homes for terminally ill people.